anchor chain

 VTS Rating(s) 1 4 7 (5)

-In the mid-thirties the British and Americans had fast, giant aircraft carriers (HMS Incomparable and the USS Lexingtons) converted from battlecruisers, but the best Japan could do was the slower and less spectacular Akagi.
+In the mid-thirties the British and Americans already had fast, giant aircraft carriers (HMS Incomparable and the USS Lexingtons) converted from battlecruisers, but the best Japan could do was the slower and less spectacular Akagi.
 When Japan started building the three super-battleships of the Satsuma class (70,000+ tons, 6 20" guns) in 1938, delays in securing sufficient quantities of heavy armor plate stalled progress.
-Rather than let the slipway remain idle, Japan seized the opportunity to build the world's largest and most powerful CV.
+Rather than let the slipway remain idle, the carrier faction seized upon the opportunity to assert their will and build the world's largest and most powerful CV.

 Though Yonaga's loss was a great blow to the Japanese, the four American CV's reported sunk off Hawaii (actually only two, plus one severely damaged, plus the target-ship Utah mistaken for a carrier with her reinforced deck planking) and the destruction of other surface ships gave rise to a fatal optimism for the Japanese.
 Most large CV's built thereafter had armored decks but couldn't handle more than 65 aircraft, so Yonaga remains the most powerful aircraft carrier ever built by the Japanese.